 - 13. Give a necessary and sufficient condition for the existence of an Eulerian cycle in a graph.
 Outline the proof. - 14.
 Give a necessary and sufficient condition for the existence of an Eulerian trail but no Eulerian cycle in a graph.
 Explain how this statement may be derived from the previous one. - 15.
-For which values of n does the complete graph K_n have an Eulerian cycle? - 16.
+For which values of n does the complete graph $K_n$ have an Eulerian cycle? - 16.
 Grinberg's theorem states that a planar graph that has a Hamilton circuit, satisfies the formula:

-$$\sum{i} (i-2)(r_i - r'i) = 0.$$
+$$\sum{i} (i-2)(r_i - r_i') = 0.$$

-Here r_i resp. r'i is the number of regions that have i sides and lay inside resp. outside the Hamilton circuit.
+Here $r_i$ resp. $r'i$ is the number of regions that have i sides and lay inside resp. outside the Hamilton circuit.

 Use Grinberg's theorem to show that the graph shown below has no Hamilton circuit.

 - 17. Now use the three simple rules about building a Hamilton circuit to show that the graph in the previous question has no Hamilton circuit. - 18.
 Prove that every tournament has a Hamilton path. - 19.
+Define a Gray code on binary strings and write a Gray code of all 8 binary strings of length 3.
+Explain how this is equivalent to finding a Hamilton circuit in a graph. - 20.
 What is the (vertex) chromatic number of a cycle graph of length n?
-Justify your answer! - 20.
+Justify your answer! - 21.
 What is the (vertex) chromatic number of a wheel graph with n + 1 vertices?
-Justify your answer! - 21.
-Prove that a planar graph has at least one vertex whose degree is at most 5.
+Justify your answer!

 Good luck.
 Gábor Hetyei